Most Comprehensive Update to the ‘HUD Code’ in Decades

 Gooch said she applauds the administrative waiver for the production and immediate delivery of in-demand one- to four-unit manufactured homes as “a vital move toward addressing housing challenges in high density areas.”

-MHI expressed concerned about the “tight 180-day timeline to enact these substantial new changes” including 74 updates to reference standards, 16 new standards, and three regulatory text changes.
+MHI expressed concern about the “tight 180-day timeline to enact these substantial new changes” including 74 updates to reference standards, 16 new standards, and three regulatory text changes.

 The proposed revisions and updates to the HUD code are critical, MHI stated.
 They clear out the backlog of items previously approved by the Manufactured Housing Consensus Committee, which have been pending HUD approval and implementation for years.
 To avoid future backlogs, MHI urges HUD to provide more regular updates to the HUD code to alleviate construction challenges and streamline attainable home ownership nationwide.